lichen-community-systems/Flocking/README.md

 Flocking is a simple audio synthesis toolkit that runs inside your Web browser.
 It doesn't require Flash or any other proprietary plugins.
 Written entirely in JavaScript, Flocking is designed for artists and musicians building creative Web-based sound projects.
-It is built on top of Firefox 4's awesome new Audio Data API.
+It is built on top of Firefox 4's awesome new Audio Data API and WebKit's WebAudio API.

 Flocking was inspired by the [SuperCollider](http://supercollider.sourceforge.net/) desktop synthesis environment.
 If you're familiar with SuperCollider, you'll feel at home with Flocking.